programminghistorian/jekyll/editor-guidelines.md

 ### 1) Move the Files

 The easiest way to publish the lesson is to use `git` from the command line.
 The following instructions assume that you have already cloned both the `jekyll` and `ph-submissions` repositories to your local machine.
 (Our [lesson on using GitHub Desktop](/lessons/getting-started-with-github-desktop) may be helpful if this is new to you.)
-If you are not sure how to do that or have any questions, contact Caleb McDaniel for assistance.
+If you are not sure how to do that or have any questions, contact Matthew Lincoln for assistance.

 1. Go to the directory for your local `ph-submissions` repository.
 2. `git pull` to get all of the newest changes on your machine (or `sync` if you are using GitHub Desktop)